Rudxain/Rudxain/README.md

 This takes into account my knowledge of the lang (and everything related), and the experience making useful, efficient, and safe programs in it.

-0. Regular Expressions (Java and JS flavors), CSV (any "dialect"), JSON
+0. Java Regular Expressions (I'm expert at optimizing them), CSV (any "dialect"), JSON
 1. 🦙Llamalab <img src=https://llamalab.com/img/automate/ic_launcher-128.png width=16em height=16em loading=lazy>Automate.
 I know more about expressions than blocks
 2. [Scratch](https://scratch.mit.edu)
 3. JavaScript